-Calciworms, the larval stage of the Black Solider Fly, have been described as a near “perfect” food for your hungry critter.
-Some pet keepers have even described Calciworms as a “miracle” food because of claims of reversing metabolic bone disease.
-So, you might be wondering, does the reputation of Calciworms live up to the hype?
-The answer is yes and if you read on you will know why.
+Calciworms, the larval stage of the Black Soldier Fly, has been described as near “perfect” food for your hungry critter.
+Some pet keepers have even described these worms as a “miracle” food because of claims to reverse metabolic bone disease.
+So, you might be wondering, does the reputation of worms live up to the hype?
+The answer is yes, and if you read on, you will know why.

-Because calciworms have a soft body they are easier to digest than mealworms which have a hard exoskeleton.
-These soft bodies worms are super high in calcium.
-How high in calcium?
+Because they have a soft body, these worms are easier to digest than mealworms which have a hard exoskeleton.
+These soft body worms are super high in calcium.
+How high is calcium?
 Calciworms have 30 to 60 times more calcium than other commonly available feeder insects.
-Calciworms make an excellent food choice for tree frogs, salamanders, geckos, and many other critters.
+These soft bodies worms make for an excellent food choice for tree frogs, salamanders, geckos, and many other critters.

 Keeping Calciworms Healthy

-CalciWorms do not require refrigeration and are best kept at room temperature for up to three weeks.
-Feeding CalciWorms is not necessary and if kept in the right conditions CalciWorms will stay hearty for weeks.
-Hopefully by that time your hungry critters will have devoured all of them by then.
+Calciworms do not require refrigeration and are best kept at room temperature for three weeks.
+Feeding the worms is not necessary, and if kept in the right conditions, Calciworms will stay hearty for weeks.
+Hopefully, your hungry critters will have devoured all of them then.

 Calcium (ppm): 11,460